Getting A Mortgage with Sub-Par Credit

 Get Copies Of Your Credit Reports

 The first thing you will need to do is access your credit score.
-By law, the three major credit bureaus are required to provide you with free access to your credit report every year.
+By law, you are entitled to a free copy of your credit report every year from the three major credit bureaus.
 Now, if you are trying to get a mortgage, the lender will most likely be looking at your FICO score.
 For this score, you do need to pay.
 CreditKarma, offers an approximation of your FICO score for free with their credit report.